luispedro/jug/docs/source/bash.rst

 This uses the watch command to call 'jug status' every ten seconds

 **jugrun**
+*This will likely need to be modified minorly for your use.
+See 'installation' section above.*
 This first posts log entry, then sets up what I call a 'watcher', which is a tiny executable that runs in the background on the host computer (actually, it runs inside of a detached screen session)